Choose section

 You may also encounter film or latex backings.
 Film/latex backings are almost like a plastic paper.
 They provide the finishing characteristics of paper with the strength of a lightweight cloth.

 We see a lot of film or latex products enabling sanders to be used incorrectly for specific applications.
 For instance, we commonly see people using orbital sanders to sand corners.
-As round objects are not meant to fit into square areas, normal paper backed products will tear when orbitals are used in this fashion.
+As round objects are not meant to fit into square areas, normal paper-backed products will tear when orbitals are used in this fashion.
 Not only is this inappropriate use for the abrasive disc, but the pads on the sanders themselves, also being round in shape, are not meant to do this type of sanding.

 BONDING

-In the early days, glue bonds were the only bonding agents available.These glue bonds were animal based products that were not phenolic or thermo-setting in nature.
-In other words, when they got hot during use, they re-softened.The advantage of this re-softening is that the bonding then acts like a cushion for the grain, which results in softer finishing characteristics.
-The downside is you loose aggressiveness of cut and life, as the protection for the grain from heat offered by phenolic resins is absent in glue bonds.
+In the early days, glue bonds were the only bonding agents available.
+These glue bonds were animal-based products that were not phenolic or thermo-setting.
+In other words, when they got hot during use, they re-softened.
+The advantage of this re-softening is that the bonding then acts like a cushion for the grain, which results in softer finishing characteristics.
+The downside is you lose aggressiveness of cut and life, as the protection for the grain from heat offered by phenolic resins is absent in glue bonds.

 Summation

-The goal is always to determine what is required and then get it done in the most cost effective manner possible.You'll find there are no real short cuts in sanding.
-Sure you can skip grits, but you will eventually sand the same amount.
-If you jump from 80 to 220, you will only buy two grits, but you will use double the 220 you would use AND have the time for the extra sanding required because 220 is not designed to remove an 80 grit scratch.
+The goal is always to determine what is required and then get it done in the most cost effective manner possible.
+You'll find there are no accurate shortcuts in sanding.
+You can skip grits, but you will eventually sand the same amount.
+If you jump from 80 to 220, you will only buy two grits, but you will use double the 220 you would use AND have the time for the extra sanding required because 220 is not designed to remove an 80-grit scratch.
 In general, as long as you skip no more than one grit in a sanding sequence, you should not be overworking any of the grits involved.
-Be aware that just because things may SEEM to save you money on the front side, you will be paying in time, aggravation, or some other commodity likely just as valuable as the money itself, on the backside.
+Be aware that just because things may SEEM to save you money on the front side, you will be paying in time, aggravation, or some other commodity likely just as valuable as the money on the backside.

 Abrasive Grains

-Garnet -A very sharp grain that cuts very quickly when new.
+Garnet - A very sharp grain that cuts very quickly when new.
 Fractures quickly, keeping it sharp.
 Perfect for sanding wood end grains or for final-finish sanding of wood.
 Very economical.

-Stearate -An additive that deters loading when sanding soft resinous woods, after sealer coats and when working with soft ferrous or non-ferrous metals.
+Stearate - An additive that deters loading when sanding soft resinous woods, after sealer coats, and when working with soft ferrous or non-ferrous metals.
 Not an abrasive grain.

 Abrasive Backings

-- JF - A light weight, very flexible Egyptian cotton cloth
+- JF - A lightweight, very flexible Egyptian cotton cloth

-- J - A light weight, flexible Egyptian cotton cloth
+- J - A lightweight, flexible Egyptian cotton cloth

 - XF - A heavy, yet flexible Egyptian cotton cloth